“HOA” is an acronym for homeowners association.

 Can the HOA be disbanded?

-Yes, most governing documents have a provision for terminating the HOA; however the City or the County may have legally binding obligations passed to the Association that obligate its existence.
-Unless those obligations were met elsewhere to the City/County’s satisfaction, the HOA will be forced to continue.
-HOAs are rarely terminated.
+Yes, most governing documents have a provision for terminating ; however the City or the County may have legally binding obligations passed to the Association that obligate its existence.
+Unless those obligations were met elsewhere to the City/County’s satisfaction, the associaton will be forced to continue.
+They are rarely terminated.
 Sometimes they have provisions that allow them to merge with another HOA, but rarely do they cease to exist.